Our Counselling Team

 Our ManualOsteopathy Team

-Myron graduated with his doctorate of osteopathy from the New University of Medical Sciences - Spain in 2017.
+Myron graduated with his doctorate of osteopathy from the National University of Medical Sciences - Spain in 2017.
 He has been developing his manual practice skills for 11 years as a massage therapist and is now adding to his skills.
 His goal is to improve the lives of all his clients.